dkondor/neolithic_simulation/neolithic_py/README.md

 # Neolithic simulation

 Agent-based simulation of interactions among groups of farmers and aggressors in a neolithic setting.
 This folder contains a Python version of the simulation variant with warfare (both stationary and roaming aggressors versions).
-This code is compatible with the [C++ version](../neolithic_cpp); differences in the output arise from a different random number generator used and differences in rounding in floating-point calculations.
+Note that handling of stationary aggressors differs slightly from the [C++ version](../neolithic_cpp); to reproduce the results of our [preprint](https://osf.io/preprints/socarxiv/c32up), use that version of the simulation.

 ## 1. Requirements